 - Proximity to high electric currents.

 While manufacturing environments all have the potential to be hazardous, the reality is unfortunate incidents occur at a fairly low level in Mexico due to the legal regulations and standards that are currently in place.
 The country is heavily focused on drawing in more manufacturing business from the region, and workplace accidents can become quite costly for both the local governments and manufacturers that operate within Mexico.
 Mexico safety regulations maintain high standards for industrial safety regulations and laws, and influence Mexican labor law.

 An overview of Mexico's labor laws

-Before manufacturing in Mexico and beginning to navigate the complexity of the country's robust set of regulations that promote industrial health and safety, it is helpful to understand Mexico's labor laws at their highest level.
+Before thinking about manufacturing in Mexico and beginning to navigate the complexity of the country's robust set of regulations that promote industrial health and safety, it is helpful to understand Mexico's labor laws at their highest level.
 The country's workplace health and safety laws are rooted in a handful of federal legislations, which, according to the National Employment Law Council, include:

 - Mexico's Constitution of 1917: Article 123 of Mexico's constitution recognizes employees' basic rights including job stability, social security and maternity rights.
 Additionally, the constitution requires each employer to issue its own health and safety regulations and impose rules for individual workplaces.

 - The Social Security Law of 1997: The SSL pertains to all matters regarding employees' and employers' rights and obligations surrounding mandatory social security.

 - The National Workers' Housing Fund Institute's Law of 1972: The INFONAVIT Law requires employers to contribute an amount equal to 5 percent of the employee's daily earnings to finance low-cost housing units.